mobluse/zx81-mob/README.md

 The Sinclair ZX81 is presented in Swedish in the file zx81_beckman.pdf .
-A unique advantage with the ZX81 is that it only has 8 KB ROM (including 4 KB for floating point) and four integrated circuits (IC): CPU, ROM, RAM, and a custom made (which, however, can be built using standard circuits).
+A unique advantage with the ZX81 is that it only has 8 KB ROM (including 4 KB for floating point and 0.5 KB for 8x8 characters) and four integrated circuits (IC): CPU, ROM, RAM, and a custom made (which, however, can be built using standard circuits).
 Nowadays you can build a ZX81 emulator (AX81) with just a single chip computer (AVR) as a single IC.
-In the mob-i-l_zx81.pdf there is a collection of articles from magazines but also some documents and drawings I produced myself in the early 80's.
+In the mob-i-l_zx81.pdf there is a collection of articles from magazines, but also some documents and drawings I produced myself in the early 80's.

 In the catalog mob-i-l and subdirectories are programs in the form of P-files